vim-zz/swordfish-rs/README.md

 # swordfish-rs

-Cli tool for typing effect in Termainl.

-`sowrdfish` for screencasts and demos:
+Cli tool for typing effect in Termainl for screencasts and demos:

 1. 💬 Describe what you are doing
 2. ⚡️ Run any terminal command and get their outputs to screen